winitzki/scall/tutorial/programming_dhall.md

 If a function has several type parameters, it may be a natural transformation separately with respect to some (or all) of the type parameters.

-To see how it works, consider the method `List/map` that has the following type signature:
+To see how it works, consider the method `List/map` that has the following type:

 ```dhall
 let List/map : ∀(A : Type) → ∀(B : Type) → (A → B) → List A → List B = ???